 If your employer has breached your personal data when sharing it with other employees, then you could submit a complaint to the organisation.
 If they do not provide a satisfactory response, then you could take your complaint to the Information Commissioner’s Office (ICO).
 The ICO is the UK’s independent body for enforcing data protection laws.

-You could bring your complaint about the personal data breach to the ICO if you do so within 3 months of your last meaningful communication with your employer.
-If the ICO decide to investigate the data breach, then their findings could be used as evidence later if you claim compensation.
+You must bring your complaint about the personal data breach to the ICO within 3 months of your last meaningful communication with your employer about the breach.
+If the ICO decide to investigate the data breach, then their findings could be used as evidence later if you make a claim.

 How To Prove A Personal Data Breach Claim